We Represent Corn Farmers Against Syngenta.

 Contact Us: Richard Coffman: 409-833-7700 or Mitchell Toups: 409-832-1800

-WE DO NOT REPRESENT ANY SYNGENTA CORN LAWSUIT CLASS ACTION.
-WE ONLY REPRESENT INDIVIDUAL PLAINTIFFS ON A CONTINGENT FEE BASIS
+WE ARE NOT THE CLASS ACTION LAWYERS—WE ONLY REPRESENT INDIVIDUAL PLAINTIFFS ON A CONTINGENT FEE BASIS

 We represent over 7100 corn producers in 42 states who have filed individual cases in the Syngenta corn lawsuit, including 15 of the 48 test case plaintiffs.
 We are not the class action lawyers.